hyperledger/indy-hipe/text/json-ld-compatibility/README.md

 * It doesn’t support localization of keys--only values.
 There are corner cases where key localization is desirable.

-Because of these misalignments, the A2A ecosystem plans to use [its own solution](https://github.com/hyperledger/indy-hipe/pull/64/) to this problem.
+Because of these misalignments, the DIDComm ecosystem plans to use [its own solution](https://github.com/hyperledger/indy-hipe/pull/64/) to this problem.

 #### Additional JSON-LD Constructs

-The following [JSON-LD keywords](https://w3c.github.io/json-ld-syntax/#keywords) may be useful in A2A at some point in the future:
+The following [JSON-LD keywords](https://w3c.github.io/json-ld-syntax/#keywords) may be useful in DIDComm at some point in the future:
 `@base`, `@index`, `@container` (cf `@list` and `@set`), `@nest`, `@value`, `@graph`, `@prefix`, `@reverse`, `@version`.